-Financial statements and required supplementary information are presented in the VRS comprehensive annual financial report, which can be obtained at www.varetire.org.
+Financial statements and required supplementary information are presented in the VRS annual comprehensive financial report, which can be obtained at www.varetire.org.

 Historically the City has assumed the responsibility of paying 2.00 percent of the employee share of contributions for the City Supplemental Retirement Plan.
 General schedule employees commencing participation in this Plan after July 1, 2009, will make the 2.00 percent employee contribution.
 The City will continue to make the 2.00 percent contribution for general schedule employees who were participants prior to July 1, 2009.
 Historically the City has also made the 2.00 percent contribution for its deputy sheriffs, medics, and fire marshals.
 Beginning on January 1, 2020, deputy sheriffs began making a 1.50 percent employee contribution.
 The City will continue to make the 2.00 percent contribution for medics and fire marshals.
 Any employee contributions paid by the City will be characterized as employer contributions.
-The City paid an employer contribution of 6.78 percent for FY 2021.
+The City paid an employer contribution of 5.10 percent for General Schedule employees, 7.03 percent for Deputy Sheriff's and 8.32 percent for Medics and Fire Marshals during FY 2023.

-The recommended contribution rate decreased from 34.99 percent as of July 1, 2019 to 34.86 percent as of July 1, 2020 for the Firefighter and Police Officers Basic Plan and decreased from 1.67 percent as of July 1, 2019 to 1.26 percent as of July 1, 2020 for the Disability Plan.
-During the year ended June 30, 2020, the Basic Plan's assets returned 7.64 percent and the Disability Plan's assets had a return of 7.25 percent on a market value basis.
-As of the July 1, 2020 Actuarial Valuation, the Basic Plan's unfunded actuarial liability was \$63.3 million, and the Disability Plan's unfunded actuarial liability was negative \$5.8 million.
+The recommended contribution rate increased from 34.96 percent as of July 1, 2021 to 35.80 percent as of July 1, 2022 for the Firefighter and Police Officers Basic Plan and decreased from 1.01 percent as of July 1, 2021 to 0.92 percent as of July 1, 2022 for the Disability Plan.
+During the year ended June 30, 2022, the Basic Plan's assets returned -11.68 percent and the Disability Plan's assets had a return of -16.99 percent on a market value basis.
+As of the July 1, 2022 Actuarial Valuation, the Basic Plan's unfunded actuarial accrued liability was \$50.2 million, and the Disability Plan's unfunded actuarial accrued liability was negative \$8.8 million.

-The actuarial assumptions for the Firefighters and Police Officers Basic and Disability Plans are based on an actuarial experience study based on experience of the Plans from July 1, 2013 to June 30, 2017.
-The administrative expense assumption for the Basic Plan was increased from \$200,000 to \$400,000 to account for higher expected expenses.
-The actuarial assumptions for the Pension Plan for Firefighters and Police Officers, have not been changed since the prior actuarial valuation with the exception of the assumed rate of return which was lowered from 5.00% to 3.50%.
+The actuarial assumptions for the Firefighters and Police Officers Basic and Disability Plans have not been changed since the prior actuarial valuation.
+The actuarial assumptions for the Pension Plan for Firefighters and Police Officers, have not been changed since the prior actuarial valuation.
 The actuarial assumptions reflect the actuary's understanding of the likely future experience of the Plan.
-The Supplemental Plan had no changes in assumptions since the prior actuarial valuation with the exception rate is scheduled to change annually.
-The lump sum conversion rate for disbursements made in calendar year 2021 is 6.50 percent and calendar year 2022 and thereafter is 7.00 percent.
+The Supplemental Plan had no changes in assumptions since the prior actuarial valuation.

-On June 30, 2021, the City recognized a total liability of \$784 thousand for one of the City's Single Employer Pension Plans.
-The City recognized a net pension asset of \$43.7 million for the other three City Single Employee

-Pension Plans.
-Measurements as of June 30, 2021 were based on the fair value of assets as of June 30, 2021 and the Total Pension Liability as of the valuation date, June 30, 2020, updated to June 30, 2021.
-The City recognized a liability of \$120 million for the VRS net pension liability.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2023, the City recognized a net pension liability of \$85.7 million for two of the City's Single Employer Pension Plans.
+The City recognized a net pension asset of \$5.8 million for the other two City Single Employee Pension Plans.
+Measurements as of June 30, 2023 were based on the fair value of assets as of June 30, 2023 and the Total Pension Liability as of the valuation date, June 30, 2022, updated to June 30, 2023.
+The City recognized a net pension liability of \$85.4 million for the VRS multi-employer plan.
+The VRS net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.